UC San Diego Women's Crew is Recruiting! Come Out and Join Our Team!

-Interested student-athletes should attend the first team meeting on Monday, October 1, 2018, at 7:00 p.m. in RIMAC's Green Room and should plan on attending the free Athletics Department team physical on Saturday, October 6, 2018, at 8:00 a.m., in RIMAC's Green Room The Athletics Department physical is mandatory for participation and competition on a varsity squad.
+Interested student-athletes should attend the first team meeting on Monday, September 30, 2019, at 6 p.m. in the Dugout Conference Room (below Peet's) and should plan on attending the free Athletics Department team physical on Saturday, October 5 at 8:30 a.m. at the Spanos Athletic Performance Center.
+The Athletics Department physical is mandatory for participation and competition on a varsity squad.

 Frequently Asked Questions

 What is the cost to join the team?

 Women's rowing at UC San Diego is an intercollegiate program, so competition, team travel, uniforms and training costs are covered by the Athletics Department.

 I've heard that you have to register with the NCAA to compete in intercollegiate sports.
 What if you haven't done that?

 All incoming freshman student-athletes have to have their eligibility and amateurism confirmed by the NCAA in order to take part in intercollegiate sports.
 You can visit www.eligibilitycenter.com to get started today.

 How will being a student-athlete affect my academics?